Extra learning support for students with additional needs

 Abilities Based Learning and Education Support (ABLES)

-Abilities Based Learning and Education Support (ABLES) is an assessment and reporting tool that teachers can use in primary and secondary schools to identify and address your child’s learning needs.
+Abilities Based Learning and Education Support (ABLES) is an assessment and reporting suite that allows teachers to identify and monitor the learning readiness and progress of students with disability and additional needs.

-These assessments provide reports on your child’s individual strengths and abilities.
+The 9 ABLES assessments help to identify your child’s readiness to learn across core learning areas and capabilities and provide reports on your child’s individual strengths and abilities.
 This information is used to plan teaching that addresses your child’s learning needs and is linked to the curriculum.

 ABLES also enables the teacher to track your child’s progress and adapt their teaching as required.